 PROGRAM AT A GLANCE

-The 2014 Program offers six courses for a total of 12 credit hours.
+The 2015 Program offers five courses for a total of 12 credit hours.
 Students must enroll in at least 4 credit hours but may not exceed 6 credit hours or enroll in classes that meet more than 220 minutes a day in total.

 The courses will be taught by American and English faculty and will be letter graded, with a final examination or paper.
 Credit in all courses will be granted by the University of Oklahoma College of Law.